-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Grupo Vasconia, S.A.B. (formerly Ekco, S.A.B.) and subsidiaries as of December 31, 2008 and 2007, the consolidated results of its operations and the consolidated changes in shareholders' equity for the years then ended, as well as the consolidated changes in the consolidated changes in its financial position for the year ended December 31, 2008 and the consolidated changes in its financial position for the year ended December 31, 2007, in conformity with Mexican financial reporting standards accepted in Mexico.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Grupo Vasconia, S.A.B. (formerly Ekco, S.A.B.) and subsidiaries as of December 31, 2008 and 2007, the consolidated results of its operations and the consolidated changes in shareholders' equity for the years then ended, as well as the consolidated cash flows for the year ended December 31, 2008 and the consolidated changes in its financial position for the year ended December 31, 2007, in conformity with Mexican financial reporting standards accepted in Mexico.